 Fort Collins agrees to NISP talks with Northern Water

-City council members still do not support the Northern Integrated Supply Project, but have shifted away from blanket opposition and agreed to work with Northern Water to look for solutions to concerns Fort Collins has with the reservoir project.
+Fort Collins City Council members still do not support the Northern Integrated Supply Project, but have shifted away from blanket opposition and agreed to work with Northern Water to look for solutions to concerns Fort Collins has with the reservoir project.
+"It's important that we, as a city, are at the table," Councilman Ray Martinez said late Tuesday at a packed meeting at Fort Collins City Hall.

 Add your comments below